 Atherectomy is a procedure that removes plaque buildup from an artery.
 During the procedure, a catheter is used to insert a small cutting device into the blocked artery.
 The device is used to shave or cut off plaque.

 The bits of plaque are removed from the body through the catheter or washed away in the bloodstream (if they’re small enough).

 Taking action to control your risk factors can help prevent or delay peripheral artery disease (PAD) and its complications.
 Know your family history of health problems related to PAD - if you or someone in your family has the disease, be sure to tell your doctor.
 Controlling risk factors includes the following:

 - Be physically active.

-- Be screened for PAD A simple office test, called an ankle-brachial index or ABI, can help determine whether you have PAD
+- Get screened for PAD.
+A simple office test, called an ankle-brachial index or ABI, can help determine whether you have PAD.

 - Follow heart-healthy eating.

 - If you smoke, quit.
 Talk with your doctor about programs and products that can help you quit smoking.

 - If you’re overweight or obese, work with your doctor to create a reasonable weight-loss plan.

 The lifestyle changes described above can reduce your risk of developing PAD.
 These changes can also help prevent and control conditions that can be associated with PAD, such as coronary heart disease, diabetes, high blood pressure, high blood cholesterol, and stroke.